sciZer0/7/v/README.md

 ## The New Approach to Consensus, PoSF

 * A Lot of Room To Improve
-* New Approach to Consensus Mechanism or Extremely-Efficient True-Decentralization
+* New Approach  or Extremely-Efficient Decentralization

 ## A Lot of Room To Improve